Myuki/sh/README.md

 # sh

 A personal shell scripts collection.
-All scripts only test on Debian.
+All scripts only develop for Debian.

 ## 7zAll.sh